antonygit/localify/README.md

 ##  Quickstart
 # First, install the library:
-> npm install --localify-json-language-generation
+> npm install --localify-translate

 or

-> yarn add localify-json-language-generation
+> yarn add localify-translate

 ## Second, Turn on the Google Sheets API:
 - Use this https://console.cloud.google.com/flows/enableapi?apiid=sheets.googleapis.com to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue,  then Go to credentials.